TTS Skins: Speaker Conversion via ASR: Method

-It is desired to be able to add additional voices to the network post training, preferably with little training data and using a shorter training procedure.
+{\bf Fitting New Speakers.\quad} It is desired to be able to add additional voices to the network post training, preferably with little training data and using a shorter training procedure.
 In order to achieve this, we perform fine-tuning of the pre-trained network, using the samples $s^{k+1}$ of the new speaker.
 In such a case, we fit both the embedding $v_{k+1}$ and fine tune the weights of the decoder $D$.
-Furthermore, instead of using randomly initialized embeddings for the new speakers, as was done in~\cite{GoogleClone}, the new speakers embedding are initialized with the mean of all pre-trained network speaker embeddings:
+Furthermore, instead of using randomly initialized embeddings for the new speakers, as was done in~\cite{jia2018transfer}, the initial embedding of the new speaker $v^0_{k+1}$ is initialized with the best available embedding out of the training speakers.
+This is done by finding the speaker embedding which minimizes the loss in Eq.~\ref{eq:loss2} for samples $s^{k+1}$ of the new speaker:

-The same loss as in Eq.~\ref{eq:loss} is used, without reintroducing the training samples.
+After initialization, the loss of Eq.~\ref{eq:loss2} is used to refine the embedding $v_{k+1}$ and the decoder $D$, without reintroducing the training samples of the other speakers.